Georgia-Weatherley/travelling_waves_mass_conserving_boundary_condition/README.md

 ## Invading and receding travelling waves of a model with a mass-conserving, moving boundary
-This MATLAB code supports the manuscript "Invading and receding travelling waves of a model with a mass-conserving, moving boundary."
+This MATLAB code accompanies the manuscript "Invading and receding travelling waves of a model with a mass-conserving, moving boundary" by Georgia R. Weatherley, Adrianne L. Jenner, and Michael C. Dallaston.

+School of Mathematical Sciences, Queensland
+University of Technology (QUT), Brisbane, Australia

 The main functions are:
 - solve_phase_plane.m
 - Find_ustar_func.m

-The following scripts reproduce figures from the manuscript (named accordingly):
+The following scripts reproduce figures from the manuscript (named accordingly).
+They can be run provided all functions (above) are in your current folder.
 - Figure_2_script.m
 - Figure_3_script.m

+Below are examples of Figure 2 and Figure 7 from the manuscript:
 ![Phase_portrait](Figure_2_example.png)

 ![PDE_simulation](Figure_7_example.png)